 Film and photography fascinate him: Count Christian Bernadotte of Wisborg, born in 1979, studied philosophy and sociology at the University of Constance.
 In 2001, he published the poetry collection “Alles was bleibt ist Staub und Licht” (All that Remains is Dust and Light) and in 2010 the poetry collection “Von Lichtern und Schatten” (Of Light and Shadow).
 Count Christian Bernadotte is the co-shareholder of neue artfilm GmbH.
 It is the successor company to the erstwhile Artfilm of his father, Count Lennart Bernadotte and produces documentary films, especially in the areas of music, history and society.
-Count Christian Bernadotte works as a volunteer at Europäisches KulturForum Mainau e.V. and the foundation “Singen mit Kindern” (Singing with Children).
-Since 2010, he has been married to Countess Christine Bernadotte.
-The couple have a son together.
+Count Christian Bernadotte works on a voluntary basis as president at the Europäisches KulturForum Mainau e.V.

 She found headdresses – especially the most unusual – exciting even as a small girl: Countess Diana Bernadotte, born in 1982, wanted to work in a creative trade, even at a young age.
 In 2006, the skilled milliner made her passion into a profession, and since then has successfully run her own hat studio in Castle Mainau.
 Every women’s hat model is a unique, handmade according to her own ideas and designs, but all the hats have one thing in common: a rhinestone as a trade mark.
 Countess Diana Bernadotte is the youngest of the five siblings and has two children.